FourierFlows/GeophysicalFlows.jl/docs/src/modules/singlelayerqg.md

 ## Examples

-- [`examples/singlelayerqg_betadecay.jl`](../generated/singlelayerqg_betadecay/): A script that simulates decaying quasi-geostrophic flow on a beta-plane demonstrating zonation.
+- [`examples/singlelayerqg_betadecay.jl`](../generated/singlelayerqg_betadecay/): A script that simulates decaying quasi-geostrophic flow on a beta plane demonstrating zonation.

 - [`examples/singlelayerqg_betaforced.jl`](../generated/singlelayerqg_betaforced/): A script that simulates forced-dissipative quasi-geostrophic flow on a beta plane demonstrating zonation.
 The forcing is temporally delta-correlated with isotropic spatial structure with power in a narrow annulus in wavenumber space with total wavenumber ``k_f``.